UCSC-Treehouse/mend_qc/README.md

-# Treehouse RNA-Seq QC
+# BAM UMEND QC
-QC of aligned reads for the Treehouse RNA-Seq pipeline
+Calculates the number of Uniquely Mapped Exonic Non-Duplicate (UMEND) reads in a bam file.

+Treehouse applies a threshold of 10 million UMEND reads to triage incoming sample files.

 ## Overview
 [samblaster](https://github.com/GregoryFaust/samblaster) is used to mark duplicates and [sambamba](http://lomereiter.github.io/sambamba/) is used to sort.
 Then [RSeqQC](http://rseqc.sourceforge.net/) calculates the reads distribution over exons skipping reads marked qc_failed, PCR duplicate, Unmapped, Non-primary (or secondary).
-Finally we apply a minimum threshold of 10 million to the estimated count of non-duplicate, uniquely mapped exonic reads.

 ## Output
 * readDist.txt: The output of RSeqQC read_distribution.py (~1kb)